ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 6. Displays the total number of controls in the control family, and how many of those controls have been assessed.
 A key capability of Compliance Manager is tracking your organization's progress on assessing the customer managed controls.
 For more information, see the [Understanding the Compliance Score](#understanding-the-compliance-score) section.

-### Exporting information from an Assessment
+### Export an Assessment

-You can export an Assessment to an Excel file, which can be reviewed by compliance stakeholders in your organization, and provided to auditors and regulators.
-This assessment report is a snapshot of the assessment as of the date and time that the report is created, and it contains the details of both the Microsoft-managed controls and the customer managed controls for that assessment, including control implementation status, control test date and test results, and provides links to the uploaded evidence documents.
-It is recommended that you export the assessment report prior to archiving an assessment, as archived assessments do not retain their links to uploaded documents.
+You can export an Assessment to an Excel file for compliance stakeholders in your organization or for external auditors and regulators.
+The report is a snapshot of the Assessment as of the date and time that the report is created.
+The report contains the details for all Microsoft and customer-managed controls for the Assessment, control implementation status, control test date, test results, and provides links to uploaded evidence documents.
+You should export the Assessment report prior to archiving an assessment because archived assessments do not retain links to uploaded documents.

 To export an Assessment report:

-- On the Compliance Manager dashboard, click **Actions** on the tile of the assessment you wish to export, and then choose **Export to Excel**
+1. On the Compliance Manager dashboard, select **Controls Info** tab.

-  Or
+2. Select the **Group** and **Assessment** in the drop down menus for the Assessment you want to export.

-- If you are viewing the Assessment details page, click on the **Export to Excel** button, which is located in the upper right hand corner of the page above the assessment's Compliance Score.
+3. Select the **Export** button.

-The assessment report will be downloaded in your browser session.
-If you don't see a popup informing you of this, you may wish to check your browser's downloads folder.
+The assessment report is downloaded as an Excel file in your browser session.
+The files name for the Excel file defaults to the title of the Assessment.

-### Archiving an Assessment
+### Archive an Assessment

 When you have completed an Assessment and no longer need it for compliance purposes, you can archive it.
 When an Assessment is archived, it is removed from Assessments dashboard.